PriscillaOng12/Backtesting-Engine/product.md

 # Product Strategy & Market Analysis

+## Why I Wrote This

+I enjoy building technical projects, but I'm always curious whether what I build actually matters to people.
+After spending months optimizing this backtesting engine, I wanted to think seriously about who would use it and why.
+This document is my attempt to understand the business side of technology - something I'm still learning but find fascinating.

 ## Executive Summary

-This document outlines the product strategy, market opportunity, and commercial potential for our backtesting engine.
-While developed as a technical showcase, this analysis demonstrates product thinking capabilities essential for Product Manager roles at both quantitative trading firms and technology companies.
+This document outlines the product strategy, market opportunity, and commercial potential for the backtesting engine.

 ## Market Analysis